ecrivain/my_app/README.md

 my_app

-Simple rack app to be deployed to Heroku
+Simple rack app to be deployed to Heroku - from A Quick Introduction to Rack by Satish Talim